 Previous versions of this assessment considered a gradually sloping shoreline.
 The allowance for run-up based on that assessment was 0.65 m.
-This included consideration of half the calculated run-up for the FCL as per provincial guidelines (2011b).
-For a vertical wall breakwater, the run-up could be substantially higher than 0.65 m.
 To address this a detailed wave effects assessment was conducted (NHC, 2019).
-This assessment included simulation of wave run-up using the SWASH (Simulating Waves till Shore)
+This assessment included simulation of wave run-up using the SWASH

-model.
+(Simulating Waves till Shore) model.
 A number of potential solutions were developed to maintain the reduced wave effects.
 The approach selected by the design team is to use the following: